swiftlang/swift-evolution/proposals/0393-parameter-packs.md

 Here are the key concepts introduced by this proposal:

 - Under the new model, all existing types and values in the language become _scalar types_ and _scalar values_.
-- A _type pack_ is a new kind of type which represents a list of scalar types.
+- A _type pack_ is a new kind of type-level entity which represents a list of scalar types.
 Type packs do not have syntax in the surface language, but we will write them as `{T1, ..., Tn}` where each `Ti` is a scalar type.
 Type packs cannot be nested; type substitution is defined to always flatten type packs.
-- A _type parameter pack_ is a type parameter which can abstract over a type pack.
+- A _type parameter pack_ is a list of zero or more scalar type parameters.
 These are declared in a generic parameter list using the syntax `each T`, and referenced with `each T`.
-- A _pack expansion type_ is a new kind of scalar type which flattens a set of type packs in a context where a comma-separated list of types may appear.
-The syntax for a pack expansion type is `repeat each P`, where `P` is a type containing one or more type parameter packs.
 - A _value pack_ is a list of scalar values.
 The type of a value pack is a type pack, where each element of the type pack is the scalar type of the corresponding scalar value.
 Value packs do not have syntax in the surface language, but we will write them as `{x1, ..., xn}` where each `xi` is a scalar value.
 Value packs cannot be nested; evaluation is always defined to flatten value packs.
-- A _value parameter pack_ is a function parameter or local variable declared with a pack expansion type.
+- A _value parameter pack_ is a list of zero or more scalar function or macro parameters.
-- A _pack expansion expression_ is a new kind of expression whose type is a pack expansion type.
-Written as `repeat each expr`, where `expr` is an expression referencing one or more value parameter packs.
+- A _pack expansion_ is a new kind of type-level and value-level construct that expands a type or value pack into a list of types or values, respectively.
+Written as `repeat P`, where `P` is the _repetition pattern_ that captures at least one type parameter pack (spelled with the `each` keyword).
+At runtime, the pattern is repeated for each element in the substituted pack.

 The following example demonstrates these concepts together: